The Sudan Civil War

 The Revolution & Fragile Transition

 Mass protests toppled Bashir in April 2019.
 A power-sharing agreement between military and civilian leaders created a volatile transitional government.
+The Sovereignty Council paired army chief Burhan with RSF chief Hemedti as deputies under civilian Prime Minister Hamdok.
+Tensions over security sector reform grew immediately.

 October 2021